-According to the eye witness and the email sent across the fleet ships, it added that the vessel had to anchor at Buenaventura, the chief mate decided that one Able seaman (AB) and OS will assist him for anchoring the ship.
-It was decided by the captain that the anchor will be walked back instead of letting go anchor.
-Gear was engaged and when captain ordered to walk back the anchor, AB who was in charge started lowering anchor when suddenly he heard OS shouting for help.
+According to the eyewitness and the email sent across the fleet ships, it added that the vessel had to anchor at Buenaventura, the chief mate decided that one Able seaman (AB) and OS will assist him for anchoring the ship.
+It was decided by the captain that the anchor will be walked back instead of letting go, anchor.
+Gear was engaged and when the captain ordered to walk back the anchor, AB who was in charge started lowering anchor when suddenly he heard OS shouting for help.

 They immediately stopped and noticed that OS legs was between the rolling wheel and was very badly injured.